RiskProtocol/core-protocol/docs/src/contracts/vaults/SmartToken.sol/contract.SmartToken.md

 ### unScaledbalanceOf

-Returns the unscaled(unaffected by pending rebases) balance of the specified account.
+Returns the unscaled(unaffected by pending rebalances) balance of the specified account.

-*This function returns the ERC20 balance(unaffected by pending rebases) of the account.*
+*This function returns the ERC20 balance(unaffected by pending rebalances) of the account.*

 ```solidity